 Penn State Harrisburg has limited on-campus housing.
 However, there are several off-campus options you can choose from.
 The off-campus housing options are not owned by the University and you will need to sign a lease with a landlord.
 You can find a listing of off-campus housing options at this web site.
 You should familiarize yourself with the options and the terminology of a lease.
 A lease is a binding legal document.

 Are there food options on campus?

 Yes.
-Penn State Harrisburg currently has three on-campus food options, Biscotti’s Coffee Shop, The Outpost or Stacks Market.
+Penn State Harrisburg currently has three on-campus food options: Biscotti’s Coffee Shop, The Outpost, and Stacks Market.
 Biscotti’s offers quick “grab and go” food options and Starbuck’s coffees and teas.
-Stacks Market offers a variety of options from brick oven pizzas, to a deli counter, salad bar.
+Stacks Market offers a variety of options from brick oven pizzas, to a deli counter, to a salad bar.
 Additionally, they offer hot grill items and full dinners as well.

 Are there student organizations or clubs that I can join?